Get Solar Qualified With Our Smart Calculator!

 Spread the Post

-In this article, we will explore the concept of solar leasing, how it works, and most importantly if lease is right for you.
+In this article, we will explore the concept of solar leasing, how it works, and most importantly if solar lease is right for you.

 What is a solar lease?

-Also, you will be able to purchase panels after the expiry of your leasing period.
-It is possible to buy your system directly from your provider at a retail price but this is not the best financial option because you will probably have to pay extra fees.
+Also, you will be able to purchase solar panels after the expiry of your leasing period.
+It is possible to buy your solar system directly from your solar provider at a retail price but this is not the best financial option because you will probably have to pay extra fees.
 In addition, you will have to pay high early termination costs if you want to break your lease early, which will offset any initial savings from switching to solar power.

 How does solar leasing work?